camunda/camunda-docs-manual/content/reference/bpmn20/events/error-events.md

 The errorCode is used to match the errors that are caught:

-*   If errorRef is omitted, the boundary error event will catch any error event, regardless of the errorCode of the error.
+*   If errorRef is omitted, the error boundary event will catch any error event, regardless of the errorCode of the error.
 *   In case an errorRef is provided and it references an existing error, the boundary event will only catch errors with the defined error code.
 *   If the errorCodeVariable is set, the error code can be retrieved using this variable.
 *   If the errorMessageVariable is set, the error message can be retrieved using this variable.

 # Catch and Re-Throw Pattern

-An error can be handled by the error start event in the event sub process and the same error can be thrown from the event sub process to handle the error on the higher level scope (In the below example, error thrown from the Event Subprocess is handled by the boundary error event in the Subprocess).
+An error can be handled by the error start event in the event sub process and the same error can be thrown from the event sub process to handle the error on the higher level scope (in the example  below, the error thrown from the Event Subprocess is handled by the error boundary event in the Subprocess).

 <div data-bpmn-diagram="../bpmn/catchandthrowpattern"></div>